shanegriffiths/starter/README.md

 ---

-To run one of the above tasks, simply choose one of them and type the following:
+To run one of the above tasks, re-run the `$ npm run` command and add the task name, for example:

 ```
 $ npm run watch